 dk.netarkivet.wayback.settings.indexer.temp_batch_output_dir: A directory in which the output from partially finished batch jobs can be written.

 dk.netarkivet.wayback.settings.indexer.maxFailedAttempts: The maximum number of failures allowed per file before the indexer permanently gives up attempting to index a given file.
-At present there is no way, other than manipulating the database, to retry indexing a file once it has reached this limit.
+If a failed file needs to be retried then the

 dk.netarkivet.wayback.settings.indexer.producerDelay: The delay in milliseconds after the system start before the indexing process begins.